setharesB/PaperStudies/_ReadMe.txt

 All of the above program modules are released as open source software and are available directly for download.
 If you are a programmer and would like to consider contributing to this effort, we welcome help, as both source code and executables can be found at the GitHub site.

+If you are having trouble getting things working, contact us at:

+sethares@wisc.edu

+and with luck, we'll be able to help out.

 Related Publications

 Johnson, Jr., C. Richard, William A. Sethares, and Margaret Holben Ellis.
 “Paper Moldmate Verification Protocol.”
 January 26, 2021. https://people.ece.cornell.edu/johnson/MoldmateVerificationProtocol-1-26-21.pdf.